toholdaquill/toholdaquill.github.io/95theses/thesis-4.md

 Who wins on the internet?

 In any field of human strife, we must look for the high ground.
-Warfare in days of old fought always to seize and hold hills, mountains, points of higher elevation.
+Warmakers in days of old fought always to seize and hold hills, mountains, points of higher elevation.
 Why?
 Because fortune favors those who have gravity on their side.
 Infantry, cavalry, and artillery all benefit from higher elevation.

 But consider how the airplane disrupted traditional thinking about power.
 What value does a castle on a mountaintop give you if your enemy can fly over and drop bombs on you?
 Or fire machine guns at you from the air?
 Or drop paratroopers behind your castle walls?